 The recalled mushrooms were distributed in California to produce distributors or wholesalers for further distribution to retail stores.

 Vernon, California-based Concord Farms is recalling Enoki mushrooms distributed from California to retail stores through produce distributors for potential contamination with Listeria monocytogenes.

 The recalled mushrooms are packaged in black, yellow, and transparent plastic packaging, with the “Concord Farms” logo above “fresh enoki mushrooms”.
 This recall began on May 29, 2021.

 Guan’s Mushroom Co. is recalling all cases of its 200g/7.05-ounce packages of Enoki Mushroom (A product of China) over potential contamination with Listeria monocytogenes.
 The recalled mushrooms were sold in a 200g/7.05ounces, clear plastic package with the description “Enoki Mushroom” in English, Korean, and French, and Guan’s logo on the front.

 The UPC 810023170303 is located on the back of the package.
 The product code, RY3428A or RY3434A, is on the front bottom.
 The recalled products were distributed from CA, NY, and PA through produce distributors or wholesalers to retail stores nationwide.
 This recall began on April 20, 2021.

 H&C Food Inc. Enoki Mushrooms Recall

-H&C Food Inc. is recalling 7.05 OZ (200 G) imported Korean Enoki mushrooms for potential listeria contamination.
-The recalled mushrooms were distributed to New York, Maryland and Virginia through Great Wall Supermarkets between February 15, 2020, and March 5, 2020.
+H&C Food Inc. is recalling 7.05 OZ (200 G) of imported Korean Enoki mushrooms for potential listeria contamination.
+The recalled mushrooms were distributed to New York, Maryland, and Virginia through Great Wall Supermarkets between February 15, 2020, and March 5, 2020.